 PMC began working in Sudan in 2004.
-Sudan has a population of about 35 million people and the annual population growth rate is 1.83 percent, which means the population doubles every 38 years.
+Sudan has a population of about 35 million people and the annual population growth rate is currently 2.33 percent, which left unchanged means the population will double in 30 years.

 PMC broadcast one radio serial drama in Sudan, Ashreat Al Amal (“Sails of Hope”) and it was the longest serial drama ever aired on Sudanese radio with airtime donated by the Government’s Ministry of Information and Communication.
 Ashreat Al Amal achieved significant results addressing health and human rights issues, including respondents being 2.5 times more likely to have discussed HIV/AIDS with their partners after the program than prior to broadcast and increased support (by almost 10 percent) for eliminating Female Genital Mutilation.